Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Discontinuous transition in the imaginary part of the leading eigenvalue

-Note that in the oscillatory phase $P(\lambda_1 \in \mathbb{R})\approx 0.1$ for large values of $N$, and hence there is a small nonzero probability that the leading eigenvalue is real.
-Hence, the imaginary part of the leading eigenvalue is not a self-averaging quantity, which is in correspondence with the numerical results from Ref.~\cite{mambuca2022dynamical}.
+Note that in the oscillatory phase $P[\lambda_1 \in \mathbb{R}]\approx 0.1$ for large values of $N$, and hence there is a small nonzero probability that the leading eigenvalue is real.
+Hence, the imaginary part of the leading eigenvalue is not a self-averaging quantity (i.e., it does not converge to a deterministic number in the infinite size limit), which is in correspondence with the numerical results from Ref.~\cite{mambuca2022dynamical}.